 Remember, there are more properties out there, so be ready to walk away if the seller isn’t open to negotiation.
 It’s never a good idea to spend more on a property than it’s worth.

-Buying a home?
-Arm yourself with all the facts about a prospective property and the surrounding area to help you decide when and what to offer.
+Arm yourself with all the facts about a prospective property and the surrounding area to help you decide how to put an offer on a house and what to offer.
 A property report can tell you everything you need to know, such as how much similar properties have sold for in the area.
 Get your full property report below.